 In other news

 In the current news climate we see that some figures and events tend to dominate the front-pages heavily.
-Still, there are important, interesting or just plain weird things happening out there and a group of people can find these better than one.
+Still, there a

 12 October 2020 at 08:13 AM